-We now motivate the use of finite mixtures in principal stratification.
-For our primary running example, we re-analyze the Job Search Intervention Study (JOBS II), a randomized field experiment of a mental health and job training intervention among unemployed workers (Vinokur et al., 1995) that has been extensively studied in the causal inference literature (Jo and Stuart, 2009; Mattei et al., 2013).
+We now apply these ideas to the use of finite mixtures in principal stratification.
+For our primary running example, we consider the Job Search Intervention Study (JOBS II), a randomized field experiment of a mental health and job training intervention among unemployed workers [Vinokur et al., 1995] that has been extensively studied in the causal inference literature [Jo and Stuart, 2009, Mattei et al., 2013].
 This is an example of one-sided noncompliance and is a simple but non-trivial example of the principal stratification setup.
-In the supplementary materials, we also re-analyze a randomized evaluation of JobCorps, the largest job training program in the US (Schochet et al., 2008).
-We briefly discuss these results at the end of this section.
+See Appendix B for additional details; and Appendix C for an analysis of Job Corps.
+Our goal is to estimate the effect of the intervention on a (standardized) measure of depression six months after randomization, among a subset of N=410 high-risk individuals, with $N_1=278$ randomly assigned to treatment.
+The main complication is that only 55% of those individuals assigned to treatment actually enrolled.